You love animals. That’s why you chose to become a vet.

 It’s a great way for you to see what’s happening on your website; who visits it and which pages they go to.

-But you also get a free weekly analytics report email that shares important information in a beautiful presentation, along with some social media metrics.
+You also get a free weekly analytics report email that shares important information in a beautiful presentation, along with metrics to help you get insight into your website traffic.

 Your website also contains a search box that records what people who use it search for.